SimeonDavchev/PORTFOLIO/README.md

 2. ### **Reservation Check Automation** :
     - (to be released)
-    - **Description**: An automated system to check and manage reservations.
+    - **Description**: An automated system to check for discrepancies between reservations on different platforms.
-    - **Highlights**: Automation scripts, reservation management and scheduling.
+    - **Highlights**: Used APIs to source data, data manipulation with pandas.

 3. ### **Efficient Frontier Autotrader Bot**: